 It’s not the easiest thing to describe.
 But, I’m going to try because I want you to recognize these moments for yourself when they happen.
 Or know you’re not alone if they’ve already happened to you.
 They are a natural part of evolving as a conscious human being.

 1. A challenge or disorientation.
-Could be from a confrontation, divorce, layoff, serious illness, death of a loved one, moving to a new home or even something joyous like getting married or having a baby or struggling with some aspect of your business or career.
+Could be from a confrontation, divorce, layoff, serious illness, the death of a loved one, moving to a new home or even something joyous like getting married or having a baby or struggling with some aspect of your business or career.
 We might think of this metaphorically as a “migraine headache” with varying degrees of intensity.

 2. Searching and seeking.
-In the midst of the disorientation or “migraine headache” you’re looking for clarity and peace.
+In the midst of the disorientation or a “migraine headache,” you’re looking for clarity and peace.
 Maybe it’s an answer to a business dilemma you’ve been in.
 Or finding that elusive “new” balance after becoming a parent or moving to a new city.
 Or stumbling into the answer of one of life’s biggest questions — Who am I?
 Or Why am I here?
 You might not even know exactly WHAT you’re searching for, yet are acutely aware there is something you don’t know and are hungry to find “it.”

 3. Heightened state of awareness.
 Do you ever feel like the entire Universe is nudging you along life’s path with tips, useful distinctions and feedback arising organically through conversations, observation or events?
 Even social media posts or comments, music, a random happening with a stranger or simple quote can add a helpful perspective to the challenge at hand when we’re in a heightened state of awareness.